 Which came first, the shot or the tall drink?
-It's likely that the shot was first and that is simply based on the correlation between the Alabama Slammer and the University of Alabama Crimson Tide football team.
+It's hard to tell, but the shot may very well have been first.
+Either way, the Alabama Slammer does have a strong correlation with Alabama's Crimson Tide football team.